 Core Strategy What it does Is it working?
-Has position changed Nature and extent of need for refreshment /amendment Extent of review - Category available for development.
-On allocated sites, to date, development delivery has been more successful in Ulverston, compared with the rest of the local planning authority area.
-Employment development on allocated sites has not been delivered in Kendal, Grange-over- Sands, Milnthorpe, Kirkby Lonsdale and the local service centres.
-Existing allocated employment sites and the employment part of mixed use allocations will be reviewed as to their suitability, achievability and deliverability.
+Has position changed Nature and extent of need for refreshment /amendment Degree of Review: with reference to Issues and Options Document been more successful in Ulverston, compared with the rest of the local planning authority area.
+Employment development on allocated sites has not been delivered in Kendal, Grange- over-Sands, Milnthorpe, Kirkby Lonsdale and the local service centres.
 Need to have regard to market signals as to specific sectors different locational needs and any new growth sectors going forward.
-Need to ensure that the policy has regard to the Cumbria Local Industrial Strategy and any other relevant economic development strategies.
-CS7.3 Education and Skills Ensures new education and training facilities can be accommodated to satisfy needs In 2018/19, 41.9% of working age residents in the District had NVQ4 equivalent or higher.
-Policy to be refreshed and possibly combined with other policies where relevant, and to bring into line with NPPF, although it is considered the principles and purpose of the policy 2
+Need to ensure that the policy has regard to the Cumbria Local Industrial Strategy (LIS) and any other relevant economic development strategies.
+CS7.3 Education and Skills Ensures new education and training facilities can be accommodated to satisfy needs.
+In the 2019/2020 monitoring year, 42.3% of working age residents in the District had NVQ4 equivalent or higher.
+Policy to be refreshed and possibly combined with other policies where relevant, and to bring into line with NPPF, although it is considered the principles and purpose of the policy are supported by the NPPF.
+Category 2: Likely to require less substantive review and amendment/refreshment.
+Policy Approaches 6.1

 Core Strategy What it does Is it working?
-Has position changed Nature and extent of need for refreshment /amendment Extent of review - Category are supported by the NPPF.
-CS7.4 Rural Economy Ensures new development contributing to the rural economy can be accommodated appropriately.
-Supports conversion of rural buildings to employment generating uses within ancillary living accommodation subject to meeting various criteria Policy is positively framed and includes support for the provision of live/work units and the development of rural business hubs in appropriate locations.
+Has position changed Nature and extent of need for refreshment /amendment Degree of Review: with reference to Issues and Options Document CS7.4 Rural Economy Ensures new development contributing to the rural economy can be accommodated appropriately.
+Supports conversion of rural buildings to employment generating uses within ancillary living accommodation subject to meeting various criteria.
+Policy is positively framed and includes support for the provision of live/work units and the development of rural business hubs in appropriate locations.
 There has been limited development of this nature outside the main settlements and so in this respect the policy has had limited success.
 There has been some success with this policy in terms of the expansion of appropriate businesses outside the service centres, examples being agricultural engineering businesses, small scale storage enterprises and the expansion of a rural saw mill business.
-Diversification of the agricultural economy is increasing and is seen mainly through numbers of planning applications related to tourist accommodation To take into account rural business market signals, different foreseeable growth sectors e.g. rural business hubs.
-Need to review in light of NPPF - Policy should enable the sustainable growth and expansion of all types of business in rural areas including both through conversion of existing buildings and well- designed new buildings.
+To take into account rural business market signals, different foreseeable growth sectors e.g. rural business hubs.
+Need to review in light of NPPF - Policy should enable the sustainable growth and expansion of all types of business in rural areas including both through conversion of existing buildings and well-designed new buildings.
 Need to amend Policy to align with NPPF to refer to other land based rural businesses.
 The existing policy only refers to 'diversification of the agricultural economy'.
-Need to take into Account NPPF - Policies should enable sustainable rural tourism and leisure developments which respect the character of the countryside.
-2
+Category 1: Likely to require significant review, and amendment/or replacement.
+Policy Options 3.23 Policy Approaches 6.1